Chapters

 ESPLAR is a Brazilian NGO founded in 1974 based in Fortaleza, Ceará State.

-When VEJA purchases cotton, they typically deliver it in the form of large bales of cotton.
+When VEJA buys cotton, it is typically delivered in the form of large bales.

 It is then shipped to a Brazilian factory for weaving.

-After transformation, this cotton is found in the majority of the VEJA styles.
+After processing, this cotton is used in the majority of VEJA styles.

-For example, the canvas of our Nova-High style is made of 100% organic cotton.
+For example, the canvas of our Nova-High style is made of 100% organic and agroecological cotton.

 2022 Spring - Summer lookbook